 There are people who remember a huge amount of their school days, even decades later.
 They remember the school dinners they had, excursions they went on, specific lessons they attended, and conversations they enjoyed.

 I have a friend just like that; she can quote chapter and verse about her school, whereas the most I remember is what the building looked like.
-Other than that, I’m drawing a complete blank; I left school when I was 18 – almost 20 years ago – and my mind has moved on.
+Other than that, I’m drawing a complete blank; my mind has moved on.

 This makes life interesting when choosing a school for my son.
-Society has moved on in twenty years; technology, knowledge, social expections are all different now, so what criteria do I use to make an informed choice?
+Society has changed in twenty years; technology, knowledge, social expections are all different now, so what criteria do I use to make an informed choice?
 Do I read the OFSTED reports?
 Online reviews that parents or students have written?
 A tour of the school?
 All of those things play a part, and it would surely be churlish to rely solely on one method to make a choice.

 I had a clear favourite from day one, because two kids I know – a brother and sister, who I’ve nicknamed The Overlord and The Warlord – are both at the school and always speak very highly about their days.
 They tell me consistently that school lunches are one of the highlights, which is useful to know, and they enjoy telling me what they’ve learnt and what they’ve done with their teachers and friends.